silogen/kaiwo/docs/docs/admin/troubleshooting.md

 ## Developer Debugging (`kaiwo-dev`)

+!!! info
+    This feature is only intended for contributors

 The `kaiwo-dev` tool (built separately from the main CLI/operator) provides debugging utilities.

 *   **`kaiwo-dev debug chainsaw`**: Helps debug Kyverno Chainsaw E2E tests by collecting and correlating logs and events from a specific test namespace.